 United Kingdom (London)

 When the landmark IPCC report came out in October 2018 detailing the extent of the humanity-threatening climate crisis, a few things happened.
 The world panicked, scientists hugged, and a few activists got together to do something about it.
-And so Extinction Rebellion (XR) was born – a global movement of non-violent, mass civil disobedience aimed at getting governments to take seriously overdue action.
+And so Extinction Rebellion (XR) was born – a global movement of non-violent, mass civil disobedience aimed at getting governments to take seriously overdue action about the climate crisis

 Extinction Rebellion was a long thought-out process that came about as a result of academic research by founders Roger Hallam, Dr Gail Bradbrook, Simon Bramwell, and other activists from the campaign group Rising Up!
 After 30 years of traditional campaigning (emails, donations) that were ignored, they decided a more unconventional approach was needed.
 Violence was out of the question (‘“it destroys democracy, leads to war, and is always a terrible idea”, says Roger) So that left just one option – peaceful acts of disobedience, performed en masse by people from all walks of life.
 People who are prepared to be arrested for the cause.
 After all, it’s worked before – Extinction Rebellion was partly inspired by the US Civil Rights movement of the ‘60s.

-Seven months on from its launch, the movement has been gathering momentum at an impressive pace, with 331 groups in 49 different countries (and counting).
+The movement has been gathering momentum at an impressive pace, with 1,139 groups in 75 different countries (and counting).
 This means regular international protests where streets are blocked, multiple arrests are made, and cities are disrupted.
 Does it annoy the hell out of people, just trying to get to work and go about their daily business?
 Of course, but that’s the point.
 “Troublemakers change the world,” said Roger to the BBC.
 “No change is possible unless there’s major emotional distress.”

 The largest protest to date was the 10-day event in London in April 2019: people young and old came out in droves (and in costume) to barricade roads and major landmarks.
 They staged a ‘die-in’ at the Natural History Museum, hawled a giant pink boat to Oxford Circus (inscribed with their slogan, ‘Tell the Truth’), poured fake blood outside Downing Street, glued themselves to Waterloo Bridge and occupied Parliament Square – all this leading to hundreds of arrests.
-(At the time of writing, 1078 ‘rebels’ have been arrested in total – there’s a live count on the XR website.)
+(Over 1,000 ‘rebels’ were arrested in total – there was a live count on the XR website.)

-The ‘rebellion’ element is central to the movement – hence the name – or as Guardian columnist and environmental campaigner George Monbiot put it in XR’s declaration speech on Parliament Square last October: “The only time that people know it is serious, is when people are prepared to sacrifice their liberty in defence of their beliefs.”
+The ‘rebellion’ element is central to the movement – hence the name – or as Guardian columnist and environmental campaigner George Monbiot put it in XR’s declaration speech on Parliament Square in October 2018: “The only time that people know it is serious, is when people are prepared to sacrifice their liberty in defence of their beliefs.”